joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/18/business/model-trains-pandemic.html?searchResultPosition=1

 **France Is Ready to Save the Planet.
 But Not at the Expense of Meat.**\
-`The Green party mayor of Lyon, a gastronomic capital, introduces no-meat menus in schools.
+`The Green Party mayor of Lyon, a gastronomic capital, introduced no-meat menus in schools.
 Let the anguish begin.`\
 https://nytimes.com/2021/03/18/world/europe/france-lyon-school-meat.html?searchResultPosition=2

 **Asian-Americans Are Being Attacked.
 Why Are Hate Crime Charges So Rare?**\